chrisBioInf/MAFtoolbox/README.md

 # MAF-block-merger

-A simple bioinformatics utility tool that attempts to merge highly fragmented neighboring MAF alignment blocks into larger continous ones.
+A bioinformatics utility tool box that implements a number of programs for operations on (genome) alignments in Multiple Alignment Format.
+It started out as a software for merging highly fragmented neighboring MAF alignment blocks into larger continous one and developed into allowing such things as extracting subblocks of existing alignments based on gene annotation files, filtering sequences for simlarity thresholds and much more.

-This is particularly useful when trying to do something like screen for conservation signals, as these typically get lost in the noise when connected blocks do not cover enough ground.
+A lot of the functionality implemented here is ultimately geared towards and useful when trying to screen for gene and structure conservation signals, as these typically get lost in the noise when connected blocks do not cover enough ground or alignments get broken up by mis- or only partially aligned sequences.

 ...More to come...